 One of the games that we're prepping for publication in early-ish 2020 is Streets of Shadows, a multiplayer game designed by Joseph Miranda and Roger Mason about occupied Paris.
-Players aren't taking on the roles of brave resistance fighters, nor of cowardly collaborators.
+Players aren't taking on the roles of brave resistance fighters.
 Rather, they're something more cynical and insidious, playing both sides so as to ensure that however the conflict is resolved, they come out on top.

 Driving all these is a series of three event decks, called Shadows cards.
 One of these is drawn each turn.
 They might provide a short-term goal and reward for the turn: control a particular type of area, and you gain more agents or Francs.
 They might provide an opportunity to throw in one's lot with either the Resistance or the Gestapo, or to make formal alliances with other player factions.
 Those specific events end the turn immediately, before it's even really gotten started - no income, no recruiting, no actions.
 That bit's important for later, so hold onto it for a moment.